-- A student will contact their Academic Success Coach as soon as possible to inform the Coach they will be missing school and the reason - For some absences to be excused, a student must bring a note or other documentation to their Academic Success Coach; if required, the note must be brought to the Academic Success Coach within five days of the student's return to school - Absences can only be excused by the student's Academic Success Coach
+- A student will contact their Academic Success Coach as soon as possible to inform the Coach they will be missing school and/or a class and the reason - For some absences to be excused, a student must bring a note or other documentation to their Academic Success Coach; if required, the note must be brought to the Academic Success Coach within five days of the student's return to school - Absences can only be excused by the student's Academic Success Coach

 Even if the absence is excused, the student will have missed work and class time that they will need to make up.
 This may delay their progress toward graduation if the work is not made up.
-Make up work is only provided to students for excused absences.